rlabbe/filterpy/README.rst

 using linear algebra, but numpy's overhead on small matrices makes it run slower than writing each equation out by hand.
 Furthermore, books such Zarchan present the written out form, not the linear algebra form.
-It ishard for me to choose which presentation is 'clearer' - it depends on the audience.
+It is hard for me to choose which presentation is 'clearer' - it depends on the audience.
 In that case I usually opt for the faster implementation.

 I use NumPy and SciPy for all of the computations.
 I have experimented